School of Law and Social Science

 +44 (0) 1772 89 2249

 Sue holds an LLB (Hons) degree in Law from the University of Central Lancashire and is undertaking a PhD by research.
-She joined the Criminology and Criminal Justice team in 2001, and has substantial experience of working in association with agencies, non-statutory bodies and voluntary associations involved in criminal justice.
+She joined the Criminology and Criminal Justice team in 2001 and is now the Course Leader for the LLM in Laws, LLM in Law and International Security, LLM in International Business Law [with Optional Professional Placement] and LLM in Financial and Commercial Law delivered at UCLan in the UK and over in Mauritius and Cyprus.
+Sue has substantial experience of working in association with agencies, non-statutory bodies and voluntary associations involved in criminal justice, and is and a member of UCLan’s Criminal Justice Partnership.

 In 2008, Sue was nominated for a National Criminal Justice Board Award in the category of Outstanding Commitment to Diversity.
 She also received a Lancashire Criminal Justice Board Award for an outstanding contribution to the delivery of justice in Lancashire.